Waywardnl/arpmonitor/README.md

 pkg install apr-scan

+Optional, but handy you need ipcalc

+pkg install ipcalc

 You need to edit /etc/newsyslog.conf to keep the log rotated Add the following line
 /var/log/arpmonitor.log                 640  7     1000 *     JC